 - Hinge forward at your hips and grab the end of the barbell in your right hand.

-- Place your left elbow on your knees or thigh for balance.
+- Place your left elbow on your knees or thighs for balance.
 That’s the beginning.

 - Pull the weight up until you feel the good work in your lats.